Our Commitment To Diversity, Equity and Inclusion

 *This is the total of Suntory Holdings Ltd. and Suntory Beverage & Food Ltd.

-The Suntory Group continues to engage in LGBT activities with the aim of becoming a company where every employee can be themselves and work enthusiastically.
-We have launched a project team in 2016 to strengthen our LGBT initiatives.
-In 2017, we furthered inclusion with efforts which included the revision of employment regulations to include same sex partners in the definition for spouse, the setup of a consultation office for LGBT employees, the creation of an LGBT handbook for LGBT employees and allies as well as e-learning for all employees.
+The Suntory Group continues to engage in LGBTQ activities with the aim of becoming a company where every employee can be themselves and work enthusiastically.
+We have launched a project team in 2016 to strengthen our LGBTQ initiatives.
+In 2017, we furthered inclusion with efforts which included the revision of employment regulations to include same sex partners in the definition for spouse, the setup of a consultation office for LGBTQ employees, the creation of an LGBTQ handbook for LGBTQ employees and allies as well as e-learning for all employees.

-*2This organization supports the promotion and implementation of diversity management for LGBT and other sexual minorities. work with Pride aims to share information and provide opportunities for each company to actively engage in diversity promotion to help build workplaces where LGBT people can be themselves while working at Japanese companies.
+*1This organization supports the promotion and implementation of diversity management for LGBTQ and other sexual minorities. work with Pride aims to share information and provide opportunities for each company to actively engage in diversity promotion to help build workplaces where LGBTQ people can be themselves while working at Japanese companies.

 Employing Persons with Disabilities